f3d-app/f3d/doc/user/COMMANDS.md

 `add_files_or_set_hdri [path/to/file1] [path/to/file2]`: A specific command that will process each files and either, `set_hdri` if the provided file uses a recognised HDR extension or `add_files` otherwise.
 Take one or more files as arguments.
 eg: `add_files_or_set_hdri /path/to/dragon.vtu /path/to/file.hdr`.

-`remove_file_groups`: A specific command to remove all files.
+`remove_file_groups`: A specific command to delete user files.
 No argument.

 ## Command Script (`--command-script`)